Mastering the Art of Growing Dichondra Silver Falls

 Container Selection

-Consider self-watering containers with wicking system for vacation periods
+Consider self-watering containers with a wicking system for vacation periods.

 Watering Techniques for Dichondra Silver Falls